Despite what we might have been told in decades gone past, oily skin isn’t caused by eating chips, as much as acne isn’t caused by eating chocolate.

 The evidence for these benefits is sketchy, but it is known that DHEA supplementation can lead to oily skin, acne and an overgrowth of hair (hirsutism) as well as an increased risk of certain hormone related cancers.

 Sadly, having oily skin can and does run in families.
 If a close relative such as a parent or sibling has oily skin, then the chances are, you will too.

-The good news is, oily skin is now better understood than perhaps in your parent’s era, and we now know how to better care for oily skin, which can help you a lot!
+The good news is, oily skin is now better understood than perhaps in your parent’s era, and we now know how to stop oily skin, which can help you a lot!

 OK, so a diet of chips isn’t going to be great for any aspect of health.
 But as we mentioned previously, it isn’t just high fat, greasy foods that lead to oily skin.

 Eating foods with a high fat content can lead to blocked pores and spots around the mouth.
 This is because the oil can build up around the mouth after eating and cause physical pore blockages from the outside.
 But there are certain foods that cause the skin to become oily from the inside, namely dairy products…

 If you’re wondering, “why is my skin so oily”, then it might be diet-related.
 Dairy products such as cow’s milk, cheese and yoghurts can cause the sebaceous glands to go into overdrive and begin producing excess oil.

 This is thought to be down to the level of bovine (cow) hormones naturally present in milk and dairy products.
 These hormones can trick the body into thinking they’re human hormones and cause an increase in sebum production.